-When fueling, under certain circumstances, a static charge can develop, igniting the gasoline.
-A fire or explosion from gasoline can burn you and others and damage property.
+In certain conditions during fueling, static electricity can be released causing a spark which can ignite the gasoline vapors.
+A fire or explosion from gasoline can burn you and others and can damage property.

-- Always place gasoline containers on the ground and away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gasoline-powered equipment from the truck or trailer and refuel the equipment with its wheels on the round. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, not from a gasoline dispenser nozzle. - If you must use a gasoline dispenser nozzle, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
+- Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.